Introduction to IPv6 Addresses

 Disadvantages

-- Conversion: IPv4 is still widely used all over the world and it is a difficult task to convert to IPv6 Address.
+- Conversion: IPv4 is still widely used worldwide, and it is difficult to convert to an IPv6 Address.

 - Readability: IPv6 Subnetting can be difficult to understand.
-In contrast to IPv4, It will be much harder to remember the IP addresses.
+In contrast to IPv4, remembering the IP addresses will be much harder.

 - Communication: IPv4 and IPv6 equipment cannot communicate directly with each other, to communicate between IPv4 and IPv4 required more configuration.

-- Transition: The process of making the switch to IPv6 from IPv4 is very slow and boring.
+- Transition: The process of switching to IPv6 from IPv4 is very slow and boring.

 - IPv6 Address is not supported in the old operating system and devices.